 These simple-looking boots come in red, black, blue and green colour, and you can choose between 6 sizes.
 I was also happy to discover that caring for them is easy - they can be washed on a cold cycle.
 To extend the sole life, simply use any footwear sealant product for patching small holes that appear as they’re worn more.

 Do Dogs Really Need Shoes?

 Most dogs tend to be perfectly fine when walking around barefoot.
 For this reason, dog boots can seem unnecessary and maybe even annoying for the dog.
-However, there are a couple of situations where shoes for dogs can be very helpful.
+However, our panel of canine experts note that there are a couple of situations where shoes for dogs can be very helpful.
 They can make your pooch more comfortable and also help prevent serious injuries.
-Here are the most common where dog footwear is recommended:
+Here are the most common situations where dog footwear is recommended:

 Protection from Extreme Weather

 During the summer, surfaces like pavement, asphalt, and sand can get extremely hot.
 Because we tend to wear shoes, humans don’t always notice that.
 This is why many pet parents don’t realise the danger to their dog’s paws until they end up burned.

 PRO TIP: “Imagine stepping barefoot onto the hot pavement.
 Ouch!
 It is important to remember your dog’s paws feel heat extremes, too.
 To prevent burns and blisters, avoid walking your dog on hot pavement or sand.
 Signs include blisters, loose flaps of skin and red, ulcerated patches.” - FETCH by WebMD

 Avoiding walks is one option, sure.
 However, if you want your dog to enjoy outdoor time with you during the summer, then lightweight dog booties are definitely the way to go!

 Another situation where dogs could benefit from good footwear is on hiking or camping trips.
 If you are walking on rough terrain, such as sharp rocks, you’ll want to consider some dog booties.